5 Types of Open Ended Questions for Business Meeting

 • What's stopping you from achieving your goals?

-• How are your current processes working, are you satisfied with them?
+• How are your current processes working out, are you satisfied with them?

-• If money were no object, what would you change?
+• If money wasn't a factor, what would you change?

-• What is your experience of the service?
+• What is your experience with this service?

 • Why have you chosen this service in the past and how has it worked for you?